by Kim Pullen

 “No, my queen.
 I’m afraid it is you who has been listening to the wrong voices.”

-The queen’s smile vanished.
+The queen’s smile faded.
 “What do you mean?
 How do you know me?”

 “Every citizen of this land knows you.
 You are our queen.
 The crown upon your head tells me so.”